bpoole6/karel/README.md

 ### Autosave

-Your code is automatically saved to a new file each time you click the start button.
+~~Your code is automatically saved to a new file each time you click the start button.
 The save folder is named `karel`, and it is located in your home directory.
-The full path is displayed in the title bar.
+The full path is displayed in the title bar.~~

+Your code is saved in a directory named `karel` and that directory is located where your `karel.jar` file is.
+Hint Hint check your USB.

 ## Language reference